The shopping frenzy known as Black Friday isn't far away, and many people are already thinking about the things they want to buy.

 Don’t assume Amazon is the cheapest

-When shopping from the comfort of your sofa, don’t assume that Amazon is going to be the cheapest just because it’s Black Friday – you need to shop around.
+When shopping from the comfort of your sofa, don’t assume that Amazon is going to be the cheapest just because it’s Black Friday – you still need to shop around.

 6 worrying things about online shopping